jass2003/kumar_jashan_hw2_character-build/README.md

 # Assignment Character-Build
-Int this assignment i have made a character liberary with using CSS lightbox.
+In this assignment i have made a character liberary with using CSS lightbox.

 ## Contributing